objectionary/news.eolang.org/_posts/2024/03/2024-03-18-cage-recursion.md

     42
 ```

-But you might also accidentally write cage inside cage, leading to infinite recursion.
+But you might also accidentally write `cage` inside `cage`, leading to infinite recursion.
 ```eo
 [] > catches-stack-overflow
   cage > cge